Australia's Stunning 'Lagos Alternative' Is Blowing Up On Social Media

 Browsing through the beach’s photo page on Instagram, one sees it’s not just the caves visitors are enjoying, but also seeing sections of the hull of the Star of Greece, a cargo ship that came a cropper in 1888, and which has become one of South Australia’s most popular diving spots.

-Port Wilunga has also made its way over to TikTok, as you can see in the video at the very top of this article, which was taken by TikTok user @salty_aura.
+Port Willunga has also made its way over to TikTok, as you can see in the video at the very top of this article, which was taken by TikTok user @salty_aura.

 Another attraction is the nearby Aldinga historic township, where you can score baked goods, cafes, clothing boutiques and grocery shops (and markets in summer).

-Check out the following images of Portugal’s Algarve region and South Australia’s Port Wilunga, and decide for yourself which you’d prefer to visit.
+Check out the following images of Portugal’s Algarve region and South Australia’s Port Willunga, and decide for yourself which you’d prefer to visit.